 Determine strengths and work with them

-Each group member should know exactly when their assignment needs to be done by.
+Each group member should know exactly when their assignment needs to be done.
 This establishes clear boundaries and helps to prevent stress caused by leaving everything to the last minute.

 Take the lead if needed